Skip to Main Content

 The h-index measures the author's impact based on the set of the most cited papers and the number of citations that they have received in other publications, e.g. an h-index of 45 means that an author has written 45 papers which have each received at least 45 citations.
 First introduced by by Jorge E. Hirsch in 2005, the h-index is included in Web of Science and Google Scholar.

 The journal impact factor measures the influence of a journal based on how often its articles are cited by authors.
 It can be found in Journal Citation Reports.
-There are other emerging journal ranking tools: Eigenfactor, Google Scholar Metrics, SCImago and Journal Metrics (both used by Scopus).
+There are other journal ranking tools: Eigenfactor, Google Scholar Metrics, and SCImago.

 Bibliometrics for discipline and university